286897655/trace-out/README.md

 `PRETTY_OUTPUT_OFF` - turn pretty_output off.

-`PRETTY_OUTPUT_WIDTH` - width, to which output is wrapped (actually wrapping only a thread header and dump output).
+`PRETTY_OUTPUT_WIDTH` - width, to which output is wrapped (actually wrapping only a thread header and memory output).
 Default is 79.

 `PRETTY_OUTPUT_INDENTATION` - string, that is used as an indentation for the actual output.
 Default is `"    "` (4 spaces).